Quantum Error Mitigation by Pauli Check Sandwiching: Methods

 \subsection{Upper Bounds on Fidelity and Required Number of Checks}

 Now let us consider a noise map $\mathcal{E}(\rho)=\sum_i E_i\rho E_i^\dagger$ acting after $U$ on a subset of qubits as shown in Fig.~\ref{fig:multilayerNoisy}.
 From Eq.~\eqref{eq:postSelectedError1}, in the expansion of $E_i$ in the Pauli basis, we know that the $k$th layer eliminates Pauli terms that anticommute with $\tilde{C}_{2,k}$.
 This immediately leads to the observation that we can detect all errors under the noise model shown in Fig.~\ref{fig:multilayerNoisy}, which we prove in the following theorem.
-Theorem \ref{thm:MultilayerUnitFidelity} holds in general for the \textit{general PCS protocol} and it holds for the \textit{efficient PCS protocol} when the checks are in the Pauli group, in other words, when $U$ is Clifford. \begin{theorem}[Unit Fidelity] For the noise model given in Fig.~\ref{fig:multilayerNoisy}, there exist checks such that the fidelity between the post selected state and a noiseless run reaches one. \end{theorem} \begin{proof} First, note that if $\mathcal{E}(\rho)=\sum_iE_i\rho E_i^\dagger$ is the identity map, then the fidelity between the output $\rho_m$ of the error-mitigated circuit and the output $\rho'$ of a circuit with only $U$ (a noiseless run) is
+Theorem \ref{thm:MultilayerUnitFidelity} holds in general for the \textit{general PCS protocol} and it holds for the \textit{efficient PCS protocol} when the checks are in the Pauli group, in other words, when $U$ is Clifford.
+Note that we discuss why these results hold for NCP errors as well later at the start of Section \ref{subsec:generalErrors}. \begin{theorem}[Unit Fidelity] If errors are restricted to act only on the compute qubits, for any noisy unitary quantum circuit $U$ acting on $n$ compute qubits, there exist checks (see Fig.~\ref{fig:multilayerNoisy}) such that the fidelity between the post selected state and a noiseless run (noiseless execution of U only) reaches one. \end{theorem} \begin{proof} First, note that if the error map $\mathcal{E}(\rho)=\sum_iE_i\rho E_i^\dagger$ is the identity map, then the fidelity between the output $\rho_m$ of the error-mitigated circuit and the output $\rho'$ of a circuit with only $U$ (a noiseless run) is

 This directly follows from Eq.~\eqref{eq:multiLayerConditionOnChecks1}.
 Thus, if we can transform all the Kraus operators $E_i$ of the error $\mathcal{E}$ to identity in the postselected state, then we have the result.